BaraniSS/FULL_ADDER_SUBTRACTOR/README.md

 ![Screenshot 2024-11-29 155739](https://github.com/user-attachments/assets/7a983406-6644-402d-8eca-f3a9642a711e)

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by: barani ss RegisterNumber:24900119
 */

 **RTL Schematic**